edinburgh-napier/set09121/lectures/lecture7.md

     - A detailed description of how the game plays.
 - Controls section:
     - User interfaces.
-    - Rules (including some from Formal Elements).
+    - Rules and procedures (including some from Formal Elements).
     - Scoring / winning conditions.